ThinkUp-Technologies/frontend-code-challenge/readme.md

 - Use a CSS framework such as Bootstrap, Bulma or Tailwind.

 #### Things to remember
 - If you get stuck, that's okay.
-We are primarily looking at how you write your code and how you solve problems.
+We are primarily looking at how you write your code, what tools you use, what your workflow is like and how you solve problems.
 - Quality over quantity.

 #### Bonus points